History of Measles in Timeline

 From 2017, a measles resurgence in Europe started to occur with numbers increasing in that year to 21,315 cases, with 35 deaths.

-In 2017, a review of measles's reproductive number estimates provided a range of 3.7 to 203.3, which varies beyond the frequently cited range of 12 to 18.
+In 2017, a review indicated that measles's reproductive number estimates range from 3.7 to 203.3, which goes beyond the frequently cited range of 12 to 18.

-In 2017, there were only two measles cases in Orthodox Jewish areas of Brooklyn.
+In 2017, there were only two cases of measles centred on the Orthodox Jewish areas of Brooklyn, compared to 285 cases in 2018.

-In 2018, a measles case occurred in Portland, Oregon.
-As of July 2nd, 2018, 500 people were exposed, with 40 lacking immunity and being monitored by county health officials.
+In July 2018, a measles case in Portland, Oregon, exposed 500 people, with 40 lacking immunity and being monitored by county health officials.

-In October 2018, a measles outbreak began in Brooklyn, New York, with more than 200 cases reported.
-This outbreak continued until February 2019 and was linked to the Orthodox Jewish community.
+In October 2018, a measles outbreak began in Brooklyn, New York, with more than 200 reported cases by February 2019, tied to population density in the Orthodox Jewish community and initial exposure from an unvaccinated child visiting Israel.

-2018: Measles as Leading Cause of Vaccine-Preventable Deaths
+2018: Measles as a Leading Cause of Vaccine-Preventable Deaths

 As of 2018, measles remains a leading cause of vaccine-preventable deaths in the world.

-Cases reported in the first three months of 2019 were 300% higher than in the first three months of 2018, with outbreaks in every region of the world, even in countries with high overall vaccination coverage where it spread among clusters of unvaccinated people.
+Cases reported in the first three months of 2019 were 300% higher than in the first three months of 2018, with outbreaks in every region of the world.

 Data from 2016 to 2018 show that the most frequently detected measles virus genotypes are decreasing, suggesting that increasing global population immunity has decreased the number of chains of transmission.